What is quid?

 Presentation elements in Quid can have an optional name (anonymous controls).
 To add a name just place it after the control type as follows:

-label l1
+component Clock label l1 textbox t1

 Properties